-The rotator cuff is the group of muscles and tendons that keep the shoulder in place, and it can be damaged by repetitive, overhead motion, like stretching to hit a ball that’s flying past you.
+This crucial component of arm movement can be damaged by repetitive, overhead motion like stretching to hit a ball that’s flying past you.

-Whether your case is a mild strain or a major tear, a chiropractor can often help you heal.
+Whether your case is a mild strain or a major tear, a chiropractor can diagnose the issue and work to help you heal.

 - “Pickleball Elbow”

 When you’re swinging your paddle repeatedly, microscopic tears can form in the tendons that stabilize the wrist and elbow.

-Pickleball elbow might start as a mild irritation and gradually get worse, or it might begin all at once.
-Either way, the condition will likely worsen over time, especially if you keep playing, so it’s important to visit a chiropractor as soon as you’re able.
+Either way, this condition is likely to worsen over time, especially if you keep playing, so it’s important to visit a chiropractor as soon as you are able.

 Tendonitis in the shoulder is especially common in sports like pickleball and tennis, where you’re frequently reaching over your head to hit a ball.

-- Burning sensation in your outer elbow
+- Burning sensation in the affected area

-- Elbow pain
+- Localized joint pain

 - Pain at night